 The purpose of breast reconstruction is to help women regain their breast form and shape permanently so they don’t have to depend on external prosthesis.
 Not only does it restore balance to their chest so they can feel normal, but more importantly breast reconstruction restores a woman’s self-confidence.

 There are various types of breast reconstruction procedures.
-During your consultation, we can include a 3D virtual simulation to explore the types of surgical outcomes you can get from each procedure.
+During your consultation, we can explore the types of surgical outcomes you can get from each procedure.

 1. Breast Reconstruction with Implants

 There are several types of implants that can be used for breast reconstruction.
 One can choose between silicone or saline implants, if they prefer a round or an anatomical shape, as well as the placement of the implant – above or below the muscle.

 - Cases where ample skin tissue is preserved

 - If you would like to avoid incision on other parts of the body

 - If you have completed and no longer need radiation therapy

 - If you prefer a shorter recovery process

 - Women who wish to restore their breast immediately after preventive mastectomy